Every Medicine Cabinet Essential to Have at Home in Case of Illness or Injury

 Aspirin is a favorite painkiller and fever reducer, though some find it too irritating to the stomach.
-Also, it can interfere with blood clotting, so people who take blood thinners or are about to have surgery cannot take it.
-Children and teenagers should avoid aspirin as well, because it has been linked in young people to Reye's syndrome, a rare condition involving swelling of the brain and liver.
+Also, it can interfere with blood clotting, so people who take blood thinners or those who are about to have surgery cannot take it.
+Children and teenagers should avoid aspirin because it has been linked in young people to Reye's syndrome, a rare condition involving swelling of the brain and liver.

-Acetaminophen may be a better fever-reduction choice for anyone who wants or needs to avoid aspirin.
+Acetaminophen may be a better fever-reduction choice for anyone who wants (or needs) to avoid aspirin.
 Pediatric doses are also available.
 Adults taking acetaminophen pills (Tylenol is one brand) must avoid other products that also contain the drug, such as many combination cough-and-cold remedies, as overdoses can harm the liver.
-If you need additional pain relief, it is safe to combine acetaminophen with either aspirin, naproxen, or ibuprofen—but you should not take aspirin, naproxen, or ibuprofen within 8 to 12 hours of each other.
+If you need additional pain relief, it is safe to combine acetaminophen with either aspirin, naproxen, or ibuprofen—but you should not take aspirin, naproxen, or ibuprofen within eight to 12 hours of each other.

 Ibuprofen (found in brands Advil and Motrin) and naproxen sodium (found in brands Aleve and Naprosyn) are both nonsteroidal anti-inflammatory drugs (NSAIDs), and effective painkillers for adults and children 12 and over.
 (Motrin also has a children's formula.)
 Like aspirin, they may irritate the stomach.

 Warning: All these painkillers can cause problems if mixed with too much alcohol.
-People who have three or more drinks a day should consult a doctor about using them.
+People who have three or more drinks per day should consult a doctor about using them.

 For Congestion From Colds

 Two popular kinds of decongestants are found in common brand-name cold medicines: pseudoephedrine (in Sudafed and Sinarest) or phenylephrine (in DayQuil Severe Cold & Flu and Mucinex Fast-Max Severe Cold).
-Note: Federal law requires that products containing pseudoephedrine be located behind the counter; you'll have to show identification to buy them.
+Note: Federal law requires products containing pseudoephedrine to be located behind the counter; you'll have to show identification to buy them.

 Warning: Many cold remedies contain antihistamines which cause drowsiness, and are best reserved for allergies.
 Many also contain acetaminophen, so avoid other forms of acetaminophen while taking these cold meds.